zng-ui/zng/crates/cargo-zng/README.md

 `[ascii_alphabetic][ascii_alphanumeric|'-'|'_'|' '|]*`.
 The case and separator conversions are applied to this cleaned value.

-The actual keys are declared by the template in a `.zng-template` file in the root of the template repository, they are ascii alphabetic with >=3 lowercase chars.
+The actual keys are declared by the template in the `.zng-template/keys` file, they are ascii alphabetic with >=3 lowercase chars.

 Call `cargo zng new --keys` to show help for the template keys.